CivicSpleen/ambry/doc/source/tutorial/install.rst

 Windows
 *************

-For Windows, use the Vagrant installtion method.
+For Windows, use the Vagrant installation method.

 *************
 Post Install